kolbytn/mindcraft/README.md

 Then, clone/download this repository

-Run `npm install`
+Run `npm install` from the installed directory

-Install the minecraft version specified in `settings.json`, currently supports up to 1.20.4
+Install the minecraft version specified in `settings.js`, currently supports up to 1.20.4

 ### Running Locally